Get your day off to a great start with this 3 minute morning meditation I call Shower Power. You will feel relaxed, focused, and energized.

 Think about it.
 If a rocketship is off by a few degrees before it launches itself towards the moon, it might wind up accidentally heading towards Saturn.

-For this reason I recommend starting your day with my favorite morning meditation – a (G-rated) Shower Power Meditation – where you multitask washing away your stress, fears and self doubts – by concentrating your mind on the feel of the water on your skin.
+I’ll explain how to do this more below.
+But the cliff notes are… I recommend you multitask washing away your stress, fears and self doubts – by concentrating your mind on the feel of the water on your skin.

 I love doing Shower Power Meditations so much, that I featured this sensory meditation tool in my book Instant Calm.